 The Stainless Steel Straw Cups from Thermos have been our absolute favorite sippy cup during the tot years.
 They’re durable, come completely apart for easy cleaning, sketch-free and BPA-free.
 No fuss and no hidden gunk; done deal!
 We’ve been using them for years.
 As a baby, sippy cups were a challenge so we straw trained pretty early on with this cup.

-I don’t have cute little photos for them but my Maple Almond Granola + Banana Almond Muffins + Coconut-Lime Avocado Muffins have also earned a thumbs up high five happy dance from the chickpea.
-Ooh!
+My Maple Almond Granola + Banana Almond Muffins + Coconut-Lime Avocado Muffins have all earned a thumbs up high five happy dance from the chickpea and make repeat appearances at snack time.
 The Tropical Mango Pineapple Strawberry Swirled Fruit Pops are a huge hit too!

 [ stories and such ]

 - spilling the beans

 - the baby books forgot to mention hallucinations

 - how I’m getting my family (and toddler!) to eat more fruit and veggies